BDC Hamburger Icon

 Keep these “don’ts” in mind when implementing your sales process:

-• Don’t manipulate prospects.
-Working with a customer’s wants means agitating what’s already there, shortening the sales cycle.
+• Don’t manipulate prospects: Working with a customer’s wants means agitating what’s already there, shortening the sales cycle.
 Manipulating a customer’s wants means acting dishonestly, introducing something that’s not there (or twisting something that is).
-As soon as a customer believes that you’ve manipulated them, they’ll get angry and want out.
+As soon as customers believe you’ve manipulated them, they’ll get angry and want out.

-• Don’t give your pitch without listening to the prospect.
-Many organizations give their sales team a pitch script they must memorize and give precisely as written.
-While a prewritten sales pitch ensures the salesperson covers all of the product’s features and benefits, reciting without listening to the customer can backfire.
-Take pauses to let the customer comment or ask questions, and then address them before picking up the pitch again.
-Or let your prospects know you’ll answer their questions in detail a little later, once you have given them the basics.
+• Don’t give your pitch without listening to the prospect: Many organizations give their sales team a pitch script they must memorize and give precisely as written.
+While a pre-written sales pitch ensures the salesperson covers all of a product’s features and benefits, reciting without listening to the customer can backfire.
+For best results, take pauses to let the customer comment or ask questions, and then address them before picking up the pitch again.
+Let your prospects know you’ll answer their questions in detail a little later once you’ve given them the basics.

 author image